jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 The specification also describes how one can request access to a resource and a way of storing what access rights have been granted.

 // Do I mention Solid Application Interoperability?
-It describes things like: Don't go to deep into your container structure.
+It describes things like: Don't go too deep into your container structure.
 That's a peculiar claim, since SGV does encourage nesting. -> SGV could be used to generate multiple views though (requires top-level SGV) -> That would result in a view a user sees vs a interop compatible view.